 As mentioned earlier, our goal in this paper is not to design new variants of CG or CR that can extend to indefinite systems.
-Instead, our emphasis is on exploring the behavior of the original methods in such situations.
-As a result, to exclude cases where the algorithm encounters an unlucky breakdown in indefinite settings, we make an umbrella assumption that a zero-curvature, as in \cref{def:zero_curv}, is not encountered in the algorithm prior to termination. \begin{assumption}[No Unlucky Breakdown] If $\f{A}$ is indefinite, the CD methods do not encounter a zero-curvature direction as in \cref{def:zero_curv}. \end{assumption} We emphasize that \cref{assumpt:unlucky} is only required for indefinite settings.
+Instead, our emphasis is on exploring the convergent behavior of the original methods in such situations.
+As a result, to exclude cases where the algorithm encounters an unlucky breakdown in indefinite settings, we make an umbrella assumption that a zero-curvature, as in \cref{def:zero_curv}, is not encountered in the algorithm prior to termination. \begin{assumption}[No Unlucky Breakdown] If $\f{A}$ is indefinite, the CD methods do not encounter a zero-curvature direction as in \cref{def:zero_curv}. \end{assumption} Without \cref{assumpt:unlucky}, the convergence behavior of CG and CR for inconsistent systems can generally be studied based on whether or not an unlucky breakdown occurs during the iterations.
+In the case of an unlucky breakdown, both CG and CR fail to converge by definition, which is an uninteresting scenario.
+The more compelling question is to explore their convergence behavior in the absence of an unlucky breakdown throughout the iterations.
+Therefore, to align with our goal of investigating the convergence of CG and CR for inconsistent indefinite systems, we exclude the former case and focus on the latter, justifying the introduction of \cref{assumpt:unlucky}.
+Furthermore, we note that \cref{assumpt:unlucky} is only required for indefinite settings.